telehash/TMesh/TMesh.md

 ### BASE Epochs

-An `BASE` epoch only follows a `SYNC` (same secret) or `PING` (secret derived from sent/received ping knock payloads) and has a payload of a pair of new ephemeral `INIT` secrets, one for tx and one for rx.
+An `BASE` epoch only follows a `SYNC` (same secret) or `PING` (secret derived from sent/received ping knock deciphered payloads) and has a payload of a pair of new ephemeral `INIT` secrets, one for tx and one for rx.

 ### INIT Epochs